dgis/emu48android/ReadMe.txt

 TODO

+- Add the name of the file in the toast "State saved".
+- The clock seems unsynchronized sometimes.
 - Retain a key by right clicking if it is from a mouse.
-- Add the name of the file in the toast "State saved".
-- Add the KML icon in the navigation menu header.
 - Add the possibility to load and save the flash in another file.
-- Add the possibility to deactivate the zoom.
 - Sometimes, the calculator seems to lag and finally freeze.
 - In Chrome OS:
     - The timezone seems to be GMT (localtime_r not right?)!
     - sometimes there is no OK button in the KML Script Compilation Result.
-- The clock seems unsynchronized sometimes.
 - Add KML script loading dependencies fallback to the inner ROM (and may be KML include?).
 - Add a separation between the pixels (Suggestion from Jaime Meza).